2023 Vault Rankings

 In 1998, BCG established the BCG Henderson Institute, a strategy think tank dedicated to exploring and developing valuable new insights from business, technology, and science by embracing the powerful technology of ideas.
 The Institute continues Henderson’s legacy by engaging leaders in provocative discussion and experimentation to expand the boundaries of business theory and practice and to translate innovative ideas from within and beyond business.

-It's no secret that life in a top-tier consulting firm can be demanding.
-To address the challenges of the job, BCG introduced the concept of PTO (Predictability, Teaming, and Open Communication) to every BCG office.
-PTO helps teams align on expectations before their projects start—and ensures they maintain them throughout—making work more productive and sustainable long-term through ongoing transparency and regular check ins.
+It's no secret that life in a top-tier consulting firm can be demanding, and that building a strong team environment is critical to success.
+To address the challenges of the job, BCG introduced the concept of “teaming” with Teaming@BCG.
+The program is designed to help teams align on expectations before their projects start—and ensures they maintain them throughout—making work more productive and sustainable long-term through ongoing transparency and regular check ins.
 BCG’s flexibility and wellness programs, and robust time off benefits, further empower BCGers to balance their work and personal priorities.

 Living its values and purpose